fztfztfztfzt/py3TCP/README.md

 TODO
 -----
-1.Make this project an installable package.
-2.Add test cases, and use travis.io for continuous testing.
+Add test cases, and use travis.io for continuous testing.